Deep Dive: Tell Me About a Failure You Have Overcome

 Example:

 The biggest lesson I learned was that failure isn’t the end of the road—it’s an opportunity to reevaluate, learn, and improve.
-I now embrace failure as a crucial part of the process, knowing that each setback brings valuable lessons that prepare me for future challenges.
+I now embrace failure as a crucial part of the process.

 Final Thoughts: